zzhang0123/zzhang0123.github.io/_posts/2026-02-26-guardian-stfc-letter.md

 **Second: how should a country respond to technological revolutions?**

-When Americans invented a sturdy gold shovel and rented it out at high prices, Chinese manufacturers produced competitive alternatives and distributed the blueprints so that anyone in the world could build their own.
+When some invented a sturdy gold shovel and rented it out at high prices, others produced competitive alternatives and distributed the blueprints so that anyone in the world could build their own.
 In such a situation, should the UK focus on inventing ever more sophisticated shovels, or on digging for gold?
 Perhaps both.
 But surely it would be unwise to reduce the number of people digging while concentrating resources solely on designing new tools.

 Incidentally, one of those gold mines is called curiosity-driven science.